-  Flowers can be challenging to grow in shady areas, but a fountain is the perfect spot for such a location!
+Flowers can be challenging to grow in shady areas, but an outdoor fountain is the perfect spot for such a location!
 This home already has a stunning backyard pond, but the owner wanted a splash of water out front, too.

 You’ll be the envy of the neighborhood with a waterfall and pond that requires a stone bridge to traverse it to reach the front door.
 Waterlilies play on the surface of the water when the breezes blow.